 Self-Regulatory Initiatives by Exchanges

-While this may be some sort of pressure release, some of these exchanges have tried to appease the regulators by voluntary self-regulation in a variety of ways.
-A simple example could be the way some exchanges add additional verification for users who would like to trade in privacy coins, restricting access to verified users only.
-This may be a way to balance risks without an outright ban of the privacy coins.
+While this may be some pressure release, some exchanges have tried to appease the regulators by voluntary self-regulation in various ways.
+A simple example could be how some exchanges add verification for users who want to trade in privacy coins, restricting access to verified users only.
+This may be a way to balance risks without outright banning privacy coins.

 Development of Traceability Tools

-Companies offering blockchain forensics, such as Chainalysis and CipherTrace, are continuously building out tools focused on tracing and analysis of transactions moving on privacy coin networks.
-For example, CipherTrace has built out specific tracing tools for Monero, which, while still in their infancy, signal a potential trend toward “traceable privacy.”
+Companies offering blockchain forensics, such as Chainalysis and CipherTrace, continuously develop tools focused on tracing and analyzing transactions on private coin networks.
+For example, CipherTrace has developed specific tracing tools for Monero, which, while still in their infancy, signal a potential trend toward “traceable privacy.”

-There is also an increasing trend in the direction of “selective disclosure” features where, with increasing maturity of privacy technology, users can voluntarily disclose details of their transactions to third-party entities.
-Such facilities would assure necessary oversight by regulators while preserving the privacy of these individuals.
-Indeed, zk-STARKs, a new type of emerging successor to zk-SNARKs, is one possible direction given that it offers strong cryptographic guarantees without the need for trusted setup.
+There is also an increasing trend toward “selective disclosure” features, where, with the increasing maturity of privacy technology, users can voluntarily disclose details of their transactions to third-party entities.
+Such facilities would ensure necessary oversight by regulators while preserving the privacy of these individuals.
+Indeed, zk-STARKs, a new type of emerging successor to zk-SNARKs, is one possible direction, given that it offers strong cryptographic guarantees without needing a trusted setup.

 -